Campaign of the Month: October 2017

-Blood and Bourbon
+Blood & Bourbon

-Iron-fisted Prince of New Orleans
+Iron-fisted prince of New Orleans

 “There may be those in New Orleans who think themselves pretenders to the throne.
 Prince Vidal is no actor, no pretender, no phantom soon dismissed.
 All know the score, and it is clear.
 Vigila semper, semper paratus, semper fidelis, et nune et semper.”

 Vidal is tall for a Spaniard, with crisp, Mediterranean features and broad shoulders.
-His slick, black hair always appears wet, and he still wears the neatly trimmed Van Dyke he kept as a mortal.
-Unfortunately, the maintenance of this perfect facial hair takes up a considerable portion of the first hour of every night when Vidal rises, due to the fact that he was Embraced scraggly, without being given the chance to first tidy his appearance.
+His slick, black hair always appears wet, and he still wears the neatly trimmed van dyke he kept as a mortal.
+Unfortunately, the maintenance of this perfect facial hair takes up a considerable portion of the first hour of every night when he rises, due to the fact that he was Embraced scraggly, without being given the chance to first tidy his appearance.
 Vidal dresses to impress in dark, hand-tailored suits of the finest cut, but he never forgets the lesson of function before form.
 He speaks with the sharp, authoritative staccato that characterizes his countrymen, and even after so many decades in the New World, has never shed his thick accent… or even cared to.

 Augusto Vidal is almost certainly not the name he was born with, but it was all so long ago.
 Some say he was a petty Castilian noble, an infanzone who married into greatness.
 Some say he was the fifth son of an already great line whose only hope for glory was to earn it in battle.
 Some say he was the nephew of Alfonso VII and a knight within the Orden de Santiago.
-Whoever he was, his steel ran red and slick with Moorish blood.
+Whoever he was, his steel ran slick with Moorish blood.

 He fought in a crusade called by a terrified pontiff.
 The battle was glorious.
 It slit the throat of the Almohads.
 The Reconquista would carve Cordova, Jaén, and Seville from the caliphate’s rotting carcass within twoscore years.
 Nearly all of Iberia would be Christian again before the thirteenth century was out.